GarrettCMiller/GCMArduino/README.md

 # GCMArduino
-My personally-written device/utility library for Arduino-like environments
+My personally-written device/utility library for Arduino-like environments, some of which includes the DFRobot BlunoAccessoryLibrary as a base/re-inclusion, summed up in the BlunoShield class